Kensington Market: Recent development

 Today the neighbourhood is a noted tourist attraction, and a centre of Toronto's cultural life as artists and writers moved into the area.
 Land prices in the area have increased sharply, but despite its increased appeal to professionals, Kensington remains a predominantly working-class, immigrant community.
 In 2021, after a year of neighbourhood organizing to resist the eviction and displacement of residents of a 3-storey building, a local Community Land Trust was able to purchase the building and preserve the affordable rents provided.
 The Kensington Market Community Land Trust continues to own and operate the building as of 2024.

 Kensington is protected by a variety of policies, mainly to enhance the atmosphere that is unique to the neighbourhood.
 In November 2006, Kensington Market was proclaimed a National Historic Site of Canada.
 Toronto's "Official Plan", which is the vision for the city until 2026, does not designate much change for the neighbourhood as seen in its land use map for the neighbourhood.
-With no major change, one can assume that Kensington is very much a stable neighbourhood.

 In addition to the Official Plan, Kensington is subject to "Site and Area Specific Policy."
 The policies which relate to proposed developments state, "Any public or private developments and work should be consistent with the special characteristics of the area."
 The new developments must adhere to these guidelines which include: